drivy/jobs/analytics_engineering_internship/README.md

 Make sure you use markdown files to document your approach, difficulties and workarounds for each exercise.

 This case should not take more than 3 hours.
-In case you feel like you get stuck for too long, write down what the ideal solution should look like (use pseudocode: https://en.wikipedia.org/wiki/Pseudocode)
+In case you feel like you get stuck for too long, write down what the ideal solution should look like (use [pseudocode](https://en.wikipedia.org/wiki/Pseudocode))
 Send an email to the hiring manager who has sent you the test in case you feel like you're stuck for too long.